3D LASER SCANNING SERVICES

 The resolution, speed and intelligence of our 3D laser scanner is truly impressive.
 It can rapidly measure and map complex shapes in precise detail to specified tolerances.
 We can now survey environments once considered impractical for traditional surveying techniques.

 Machinery, large buildings, highways and structures can all be captured by our 3D laser scanner.
 The point cloud data sourced from the scan is then converted for compatibility with AutoCAD, Revit, ArchiCAD and many other 3D CAD applications.
-From this CAD format we derive precise ‘as-built’ 2D scale drawings and a virtual 3D model to be used for all kinds of purposes in retail, commercial or industrial property management.
+From this CAD format we derive precise ‘as-built’ 2D scale drawings and virtual 3D modeling to be used for all kinds of purposes in retail, commercial or industrial property management.

 We can provide innovative 3D laser scanning with as-built models of your large machine components or industrial plant.
 As-built 3D plans can help you see things like exact wall thickness, lighting and sprinklers, mechanical fixtures, window locations, and much more.
 Traditional construction drawings will seldom give an accurate representation of an installation and modifications typically occur after a significant period of time has passed resulting in older archived plans bearing no resemblance to the existing as-built conditions.